csci104/site/labs/lab1/index.md

 - [ ] Commit `hello_world.cpp`.

 To see recent commits, you can use `git log`.
-Upon running that in your Docker shell or VM terminal, you should something like this:
+Upon running that in your terminal, you should something like this:

 ```
 commit df7cd3feda8a856de9cb2dc4bc132f15f7842bb1